(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 Suitable foods include:

-If your dog has no appetite, consider adding some Only Natural Pet Human Grade Bone Broth to the food to add more flavor (and nutrients).
+If your dog has no appetite, consider adding some Only Natural Pet Human Grade Bone Broth for Dogs & Cats to the food to add more flavor (and nutrients).

 If your anemic dog suffers from bleeding, use Yunnan Baiyao, either topically or internally (depending on where the bleeding is).
 Yunnan Baiyao is a Chinese herb and it has been found to be very effective in stopping bleeding anywhere in the body.